1987-1993: The 16-bit Era

 Sales: N/A

-Number of Games: 1931 (Game Boy and Game Boy color games)
+Number of Games: 1931 (Game Boy and Game Boy Color games)

 Best-selling game: Tetris (35 million)